Image by rawpixel from Pixabay

 In every age demographic, other factors include employees’ relationship with the manager and pay increases.

-Types of non-financial incentives
+The four types of non-financial incentives

-Typically non-financial incentives can be listed in four categories:
+Typically, non-financial incentives can be listed in four categories:

 1. Recognition